 10 Jackson et al. (2015) found that having a healthy partner affects smoking and physical activity, but only among newly healthy partners.
-However, a higher risk of cancer only influences individuals' some healthy behaviors such as physical activity and sun-smart behavior rather than dietary habits (Humpel et al., 2007), which are driven by habits and household routines.
+However, a higher risk of cancer only influences individuals' some healthy behaviors such as physical activity and sun-smart behavior rather than dietary habits (Humpel et al., 2007), which are driven by habits and household routines smoking of one spouse affects the other one quitting, Fletcher and Marksteiner (2017) show causal evidence of large spillover effects on smoking behavior between spouses.

 11 Consistently, Margolis (2013) documents that when their partners experience a health shock, there are important gender differences, women are more likely to quit smoking, whilst men are more likely to start smoking.
 12 Indeed, Fadlon and Nielsen (2019) show that the effect extends to distant coworkers.